njdehoog/docs.spelt.io/_posts/Front matter.md

 | `title`  | The title of your blog post or page.  |
 | `date` | The date of the post.
 Dates must be specified in the format `YYYY-MM-DD HH:MM:SS +/-TTTT`.
 Hours, minutes, seconds, and timezone offset are optional.  |
 | `layout`  | If defined, this specifies which layout to use.
 Layout files must be placed in the `_layouts` directory.  |
+| `permalink` | Set this variable to define the URL for this post or page in the generated site.
+By default, blog post permalinks are generated using this format: `/year/month/day/title.html`
 | `category`<br/>`categories` | You can specify one or more categories a blog post belongs to.
 Categories (plural) can be specified as a [YAML list](http://en.wikipedia.org/wiki/YAML#Lists) or a comma-separated string. |